k4sh4n1/research/earthquake/003_tectonic/README.md

 # Objective

+Just like the correlation of financial markets, the seismic time histories might be correlated to each other due to correlation of tectonic plates.

 Tectonic correlation is investigated between strategic stations around the globe by `ObsPy` module.
 Temporal and spectral correlations are investigated which could indicate:

 * Global wave propagation